A Tragic Tale of Love, honor, and betrayal

 Richard Tang Yuk

 Madama Butterfly features intense emotions set to beautiful, expressive music.
-This masterpiece of the operatic stage is a compelling dramatic experience you will not want to miss.
+This masterpiece of the operatic stage is a compelling dramatic experience that will touch your heart.

 Beauty, TRUTH, Tragedy